 Auditory hallucinations – hearing things

-This is when you think that someone or something is touching you or the space around you, even when nobody is.
+This is when you think someone or something is touching you or the space around you, even when nobody is.
+For example, you might feel like bugs are crawling on your skin.

 Hallucinating smells and tastes